AveroLLC/reporting-api-exercise/README.md

 ## Report Types

-These are the techical definitions of the reports that your api will need to implement
+These are the technical definitions of the reports that your api will need to implement

 ### Labor Cost Percentage
  - Abbreviated as **LCP**